 Patients come to MVH from all over the state because of this reputation.
 So do physicians.
 Thoracic surgeons throughout Ohio have come to MVH to observe Dr.Rodriguez’s cases.

-Moreover, says Robert Bowman, vice president of hospital operations, “Physicians from around the country refer patients to MVH to have partial kidney nephrectomies because Erik Weise, MD, is seen as a national expert in the procedure.”
+Moreover, said Robert Bowman, vice president of hospital operations, “Physicians from around the country refer patients to MVH to have partial kidney nephrectomies because Erik Weise, MD, is seen as a national frontrunner in the procedure.”

 Robotic surgery is constantly evolving.
 For example, surgeons at MVH now use FireFly infrared technology in conjunction with the da Vinci Surgical System to light up cancer cells, thereby distinguishing them from healthy organ tissue.

 As robotic surgery continues to advance, MVH plans to stay a leader in this technology.